 While elements of the Xyrem Risk Management Program, adopted in 2002 before the FDA had authority to require REMS, are deemed to be an approved REMS pursuant to the Food and Drug Administration Amendments Act of 2007, or the FDAAA, the program is not in the form that is now required for REMS.
 FDAAA requires that certain products' risk management programs and related documents that existed prior to the adoption of FDAAA, including the Xyrem Risk Management Program, be updated to comply with the current requirements for REMS documents.
 We have submitted updated REMS documents to the FDA, which are intended to conform the relevant elements of the Xyrem Risk Management Program to the current REMS formatting requirements, as well as to make other updates to the program and its documents.
 We have had communications with the FDA with respect to our submitted REMS documents.
 These communications are ongoing, and we cannot predict the timing of finalization, or the final terms of, of our updated REMS documents.
-The FDA may impose new requirements, depending on their substance and the extent of modifications required, could make it more difficult or expensive for us to distribute Xyrem, make it easier for future generic competitors, and/or negatively affect sales of Xyrem.
+The FDA may impose new requirements for certain elements that we have implemented in our Xyrem Risk Management Program, or require us to modify our current practices.
+Any such requirements, depending on their substance and the extent of modifications required, could make it more difficult or expensive for us to distribute Xyrem, make it easier for future generic competitors, and/or negatively affect sales of Xyrem.